s-iwakawa/Git_GitHub_Slides/English_GitHub_Lec.md

 ### Create a GitHub Repository
 * Create a Repository
   * <https://github.com/new>
-* Name your repository learning_js
+* Name your repository learning_git
 * Do not initialize repository with README!

 ### Local Git :arrow_forward: GitHub